vtneil/cugs-v1/README.md

 ## Data Format

-Edit file `data_format.txt` in specified `crab` format or in universal `json` format file.
-Either format are readible and automatically detected.
+Edit/Add your preferences to file `data_format.txt` in any universal `json`, `toml`, `xml`, or `yaml` format file as you prefer.
+All formats are readible and automatically detected.
+For the ground control station serial interface receiver to function, you have to make a preferences with root parent: `data_format` containing one child of a list of strings representing data to get parsed.

+#### Upcoming features
+If `data_format` is not present, the file will be created automatically with size of the first serial string encountered.

 ## Libraries